 Wind direction is defined as the direction from which the wind is blowing.
 As Atlantic depressions pass by the UK the wind typically starts to blow from the south or south-west, but later comes from the west or north-west as the depression moves away.
 Directions between south and north-west account for the majority of occasions and the strongest winds nearly always blow from this range of directions.
-Spring time also tends to have a maximum of winds from the north east, due to a build up of high pressure over Scandinavia at this time of year.
+Spring time also tends to have a maximum of winds from the north east.

 In coastal areas sea breezes are an important feature of the weather in late spring and summer when the land is warming up and the sea still relatively cool.
 These start at the coast and then progress inland bringing a drop in temperature.
 The inland penetration is dependent on the temperature difference land to sea and the strength of convective activity.